Fast Company Innovation Fest adds Jordan Peele, Elizabeth Banks, Meek Mill

 Banks, who produced, directed, wrote, and stars as Bosley in a forthcoming new version of Charlie’s Angels, will participate in a wide-ranging conversation about her multifaceted career and diversity of projects.

 Mill and Kynetic CEO Michael G. Rubin will speak about criminal justice reform.
-Mill and Rubin are co-chairs and founding partners of Reform Alliance, which aims reduce the number of people who are unjustly ensnared in the U.S. criminal justice system.
+Mill and Rubin are co-chairs and founding partners of Reform Alliance, which aims to reduce the number of people who are unjustly ensnared in the U.S. criminal justice system.

 The festival features dozens of so-called Fast Tracks–experiential site visits to the offices of some of the world’s most innovative companies.
 Companies and institutions will open their doors to festivalgoers during the week, including American Ballet Theatre, Droga5, Upright Citizens Brigade, Group Nine Media, NeueHouse, Wieden+Kennedy, and more.